-If a pupil is absent during the check week, the school will administer the test upon their return, if it falls within the check window.
-Pupils that are absent during the full check window will be recorded as absent in the results data.
+[Updated] If a pupil is absent during the check week, the school will administer the test upon their return, as long as this is before 21 June.
+Pupils that are absent during the full check window and return to school after 21 June will be recorded as absent in the results data.